shindakun/attodo.app/docs/getting-started.md

 This guide will help you get started with AT Todo and create your first task.

+**Good news!** AT Todo is completely free to use with all features included.
+We also offer an optional Supporter tier ($24/year) for those who want to help support development and server costs.
+See our [pricing details](/docs#pricing) for more information.

 ## Step 1: Login with Bluesky

 AT Todo uses your existing Bluesky account for authentication.